phR0ze/examples-rs/macroquad_ui/core/README.md

 # core
 Utility functions and helpers

+## Containers

+### Group
+Group is the fundamental container object from which all others are derived

 ## Backlog
 * Support for label to have clicked and hovered color changes
 * Relatively size the button based on the containing widget's size